-The MAMHC degree-School Counseling Track is a cohort program that requires seven consecutive semesters (including summers).
-Students are required to complete a practicum and internship consisting of 700 clock hours of counseling and counseling related activities in an approved pre-k-12 school.
-Students are required to meet with the field experience coordinator or program director to attain permission to enter practicum and attain a site.
-Students must submit paperwork to secure practicum no later than March the semester prior to placement.
-Normally, students will complete 30 semester hours of course work prior to beginning their practicum experience.
-Students must pass a background check before initial program admission and must show proof of approved professional liability insurance prior to beginning the clinical experience component of the program.
+The MAMHC program is a cohort program that requires six consecutive semesters (including summers).
+Students are required to complete a practicum and internship consisting of 700 clock hours of counseling and counseling related activities in an approved site or agency as a part of the program.
+Students are required to secure their own placement for the practicum and internship in consultation with the program director.
+Normally, students will complete 24 semester hours of course work prior to beginning their practicum experience.
+Students may have to pass a background check at some field experience sites and all must show proof of approved professional liability insurance prior to beginning the clinical experience component of the program.

 The mental health counseling program will accept up to 21 hours of transfer credits from accredited universities.
-Students wishing to have courses transferred must contact the program director or associate program director and submit syllabi for those courses under consideration.
+Students wishing to have courses transferred must contact the chair and submit syllabi for those courses under consideration.
 Transferred courses must meet CACREP accreditation standards as evidenced by course syllabi and be determined to directly replace a course on the Belmont Mental Health Counseling Program degree plan.
 Courses not meeting CACREP standards will not be accepted into the professional counseling or marriage and family counseling track.